BabylonJS/OldDocumentationSite/content/overviews/Standard/OcclusionQuery.md

 # Advanced

-As described earlier the occlusion query result is asynchronous and it may take some time to get the result and because of this the object would take many frames to be loaded waiting for the query result.
+As described earlier the Occlusion Queries result is asynchronous and it may take some time to get the result and because of this the object would take many frames to be loaded waiting for the query result.
 In this case you can use property `occlusionRetryCount` to set the number of waiting frames before query get broken.
 Once a break happens you will need to decide whether to draw the object or to maintain its state, property `occlusionType` is used for this reason as you have 2 options
 1) OCCLUSION_TYPE_OPTIMISITC: this option will render the mesh if a break is happened.
 2) OCCLUSION_TYPE_STRICT: this option will restore the last state of the object whether visible continue as visible or hidden continue as hidden.